-Now the first Dinosaur I will be looking at in this series is Tyrannosaurus Rex.
-Tyrannosaurus is by far an away my favourite Dinosaur.
+Now the first Dinosaur I will be looking at in this series is Tyrannosaurus Rex, by far and away my favourite Dinosaur.
 I know that is a very unoriginal thing to say.
-Tyrannosaurus is like the Dinosaur version of a rock star, it is by far and away the most famous Dinosaur of all time, everybody loves T. Rex.
+Tyrannosaurus is like the Dinosaur version of a rock star, it is so famous and beloved.

 Still the reason for that is because it is just such a spectacular creature.
-It is the ultimate killer, a monster whose relentlessness and savagery is utterly unmatched in the animal kingdom.
 Even its name which means the “Tyrant Lizard King” is as Bob Bakker put it “irresistible to the tongue”.

 In this article we will be giving you a few basic facts about Tyrannosaurus Rex that you need to know before we move on to exploring its role in popular culture, the main myths surrounding the tyrant lizard king and its devastating power in later articles.

 Tyrannosaurus Rex lived in North America 68-66 million years ago during the Cretaceous period.
 It was one of the last Dinosaurs to go extinct, and lived alongside other famous Dinosaurs such as Triceratops, Ankylosaurus as well as numerous Dromeosaurs and even giant Sauropod, (long necked, planet eating) Dinosaurs such as Alamosaurus.
 Though they are often depicted as enemies in popular culture Tyrannosaurus never lived alongside other more famous long necked Dinosaurs such as Diplodocus, Brachiosaurus or for that matter the famous plated Dinosaur, Stegosaurus.

 There is more distance between you and Tyrannosaurus Rex than there is between Tyrannosaurus Rex and Stegosaurus.